 These can be created at home easily by using olive oil as the carrier.
 You can use hemp seed oil or MCT oil.
 But these are less frequently found in most kitchens!

 It takes five simple steps to make this type of CBD oil at home

 Weigh out the crystals via a milligram accurate scale and crush them into a powder using a pestle and mortar or an equivalent device.

 If you are already vaping e liquids, its simple to add CBD to your vape juice too!

 You do need a nicotine free e juice.
 Otherwise, you will need to buy a specific vape additive to avoid any issues with dilution (CBD and nicotine don’t mix well).

-All you need to do is weigh out the crystals, crush them into a powder and add them to your bottle of vape juice.
+All you need to do is weigh out the crystals, crush them into a powder and add them to your bottle of vape juice, lightly warm the juice in a hot water batch and let the crystals dissolve.
 Insert the e liquid as usual into your vape, and off you go!

 Disclaimer: Views expressed here do not necessarily reflect those of Nature & Bloom and its staff.
 This article is not intended to provide medical advice, diagnosis, treatment, cure or prevention for any disease.
 Nature & Bloom products have not been evaluated by the MHRA.